-Establish clinicians' competence in advanced life support with evidence of relevant qualifications (for example, advanced life support certification compliant with Australian Resuscitation Council guidelines370 or medical qualifications in specialties such as anaesthesia and critical care).
+Establish clinicians' competence in advanced life support with evidence of relevant qualifications (for example, advanced life support certification compliant with Australian Resuscitation Council guidelines or medical qualifications in specialties such as anaesthesia and critical care).
 Establish competence in paediatric advanced life support for responders in services that provide care to children.

 More clinicians may require training so this level of care can be provided 24 hours a day and when key clinicians are absent.

-Clinicians need regular opportunities to practise and maintain their skills so that they retain competence.^{371,372} Put systems in place to provide evidence of clinicians' ongoing competence in advanced life support.
+Clinicians need regular opportunities to practise and maintain their skills so that they retain competence.
+This may require the organisation to provide access to formal advanced life support.
 This may require the organisation to provide access to formal advanced life support training for clinicians.
 Further benefits can be gained by providing opportunities for members of rapid response teams to train together, and practise using non-technical skills such as leadership, teamwork and communication while managing simulated scenarios of acute deterioration.